danr/doctest-ts/README.md

 }
 ```

 Since the function is not exported we can only test this by either editing or copying the entire file and gluing on tests at the end.
-This is what this library does.
+This library goes for the second approach: making a copy of the file with the translated tests at the end.
+Run it like so:

 ```sh
 $ doctest-ts src/hasFoo.ts